Disease Biology in North Carolina

 Sampling and Thresholds

 No economic thresholds exist for Pierce’s Disease, and generally a preventative approach is taken protect vines in high risk areas during the time they are most susceptible to disease.
 Once leaves begin growing in the spring, growers in high-risk areas should monitor for insect vectors using yellow sticky traps to know when to apply foliar insecticides.
 Vineyards in the North Carolina Piedmont and Coastal regions are considered to be high risk due to higher winter temperatures.
 The traps should be checked weekly for the species listed above as vectors and other leafhoppers.
 Counted insects can be removed and the traps can be reused for several weeks, as long as they remain sticky.
-The NC Pest and Disease Clinic can help with insect identification from photographs.
+The NC Plant Disease and Insect clinic can help with insect identification from photographs.

 Variety selection can reduce risk of Pierce’s Disease.
 European (V. vinefera) grape varieties are highly susceptible to Pierce’s Disease, while muscadines, fox (V. lubrusca) grapes, and vinifera x lubrusca hybrids have low susceptibility.